 - 14.1.
 When making decisions the Council must give due regard to the need to promote equality of opportunity and eliminate unlawful discrimination of people with protected characteristics.
 The Council's impact assessment process for 2017-18 budget proposals has sought to identify the potential for adverse impacts on protected groups and rural communities, so that decisions can be informed, and where appropriate, action can be taken to address any impacts identified.
-A full copy of the assessment relating to new budget proposals for EDT Committee is included at Appendix D. - 14.2.
-Overall, there is no evidence to suggest that EDT Committee budget proposals for 2017/18 will have any detrimental or disproportionate impact on people with protected characteristics or people in rural areas. - 14.3.
-However, the assessments have highlighted some issues it will be important to address in going forward.
-These are summarised in the assessments, and proposed as mitigating actions. - 14.4.
-The proposed actions for EDT Committee are: - (i) HR Shared Service to continue to monitor whether staff with protected characteristics are disproportionately represented in redundancy or redeployment figures, and if so, take appropriate action. - (ii) Officers to identify potential opportunities for maximizing accessibility for disabled and older people across EDT services, and bring a report to Strategic Equality Group proposing possible options.
-The advice of Strategic Equality Group on these potential options will be provided to EDT Committee for consideration. - 14.5.
-The full assessment findings are attached at Appendix D. Clear reasons are provided for each proposal to show why no adverse impact has been identified.
+A full copy of the assessment relating to new budget proposals for Communities Committee is included at Appendix D. - 14.2.
+Overall, there is no evidence to support that the new Communities committee budget proposals for 2017/18 will have any detrimental or disproportionate impact on people with protected characteristics or people in rural areas. - 14.3.
+However, the assessment has highlighted some issues it will be important to address in going forward.
+These are summarised in the assessment, and proposed as mitigating actions. - 14.4.
+The proposed actions for Communities Committee are: - (i) HR Shared Service to continue to monitor whether staff with protected characteristics are disproportionately represented in redundancy or redeployment figures, and if so, take appropriate action.